llpeterson/foundation/applications.md

 </figure>

-Videoconferencing tools that run over the Internet have been around now since the early 1990s but have achieved much more widespread use in the last couple of years, as higher network speeds and more powerful computers have become commonplace.
-An example of one such system is shown in [Figure 1](#vic).
+Videoconferencing tools that run over the Internet have been around now since the early 1990s but have achieved widespread use in the last few years, with several commercial products on the market An example of one such system is shown in [Figure 1](#vic).
 Just as downloading a web page involves a bit more than meets the eye, so too with video applications.
 Fitting the video content into a relatively low bandwidth network, for